fobnail/docs/rfcs/0001-fobnail-architecture-change.md

 # Summary

-Change Fobnail architecture - instead of having the server on the Attester and client on Fobnail Token, the server would be located on Fobnail Token and the client on Attester.
+Change Fobnail architecture - instead of having CoAP server on the Attester and client on Fobnail Token, the server would be located on Fobnail Token and the client on Attester.